-KG2 Reading with your child in all languages, learning extensions on occasion 1 Up to 20 minutes - 3 days per week Reading from levelled books (5 go home each week then exchanged the following week), 5 words a week to practice (based on Phonics in the beginning of year, then HF words), Optional IXL and RAZ kids work.
-One UOI Home Learning project per unit (total 6).
-Possible 10 additional minutes for Arabic/Islamic homework 2 Up to 20 minutes - 4 days per week Reading from levelled books (5 go home each week then exchanged the following week), 5 words a week to practice (based on Phonics in the beginning of year, then HF words), optional IXL and RAZ kids work.
-There is one UOI Home Learning project per unit.
-Possible 10 additional minutes for Arabic/Islamic homework 3 Up to 30 minutes - 4 days per week 20 minutes of daily reading Parents can choose to be flexible and work on a different subject each day.
+PK/KG1 Reading with your child in all languages See At A Glance Document for current Unit of Inquiry with home learning ideas and activities.
+KG2 Reading with your child in all languages, learning extensions on occasion.
+See At A Glance Document for current Unit of Inquiry with home learning ideas and activities.
+1 Up to 20 minutes - 3 days per week following week), 5 words a week to practise (based on Phonics in the 2 Up to 20 minutes - 4 days per week following week), 5 words a week to practise (based on Phonics in the 3 Up to 30 minutes - 4 , , days per week Parents can choose to be flexible and work on a different subject each day.
 Balance of time between each task/subject: Maths, spelling, writing.
 Breakdown depends on what is taking place at that time (subjects can be removed for a week if a project is due).
-There is one UOI Home Learning project per unit.
-Possible 15 additional minutes for Arabic/Islamic homework 4 Up to 40 minutes - 4 days per week 20-30 minutes of daily reading and this might be Raz-Kids, Library, free choice books.
+See At A Glance Document for current Unit of Inquiry with home learning ideas and activities Possible 15 additional minutes for Arabic/Islamic homework 4 Up to 40 minutes - 4 days per week 20-30 minutes of daily reading and this might be Accelerated Reader, library books, free choice books.
 Maths: combination of written tasks, IXL.com, Uol integrated tasks.
 Language: grammar, writing, spelling Parents can choose to be flexible and work on a different subject each day.
 Balance of time between each task/subject: maths, spelling, writing.
 Breakdown depends on what is taking place at that time (subjects can be removed for a week if a project is due).
-There is one UOI Home Learning project per unit.
-Possible 15 additional minutes for Arabic/Islamic homework 5 Up to 60 minutes - 4 days per week 20-30 minutes of daily reading and this might be Raz-Kids, Library, free choice books.
+See At A Glance Document for current Unit of Inquiry with home learning ideas and activities Possible 15 additional minutes for Arabic/Islamic homework 5 Up to 60 minutes - 4 days per week 20-30 minutes of daily reading and this might be Accelerated Reader, library books, free choice books.
 Reading theory can also be used, or book reading with reading logs available.
-10-15 minutes per day IXL/Khan Academy Math iTime and PYPX projects constitute a large portion of home learning Possible 20 additional minutes for Arabic/Islamic homework
+15-20 minutes per day of maths, linked to class work.
+May be electronic or worksheets.
+See At A Glance Document for current Unit of Inquiry with home learning ideas and activities iTime and PYPX projects may, at times, constitute a larger portion of home learning Possible 20 additional minutes for Arabic/Islamic homework

-Transportation Services and Bus Behavior Rules:
+Transportation Services and Bus Behaviour Rules: